Students and Young People

-Between 1999 and 2014, Minnesota had 322 opioid-related overdose deaths among young people ages 15 to 24.
+Between 2014 and 2016 in Minnesota, 171 people aged 15 to 24 died of an opioid-related overdose, and 3 people aged 14 or younger died of an opioid-related overdose.
 Nearly 1 in 4 teens report taking a prescription drug not prescribed to them.
 Many young people wrongly believe that prescription drugs are safer and less addictive than illicit drugs.
 Most teens who abuse prescription painkillers get them from friends and relatives, often without the person knowing.

 What Students and Young People Can Do

 - If someone offers you prescription painkillers prescribed for someone else, don’t take them.

 - Tell your friends about the dangers of misusing and abusing prescription painkillers, including that nearly 80% of heroin users previously abused prescription painkillers.

 - If you’re prescribed painkillers, never give them to someone else and be sure to lock them up or store them safely.

 - If you find prescription painkillers at home, leave them alone and ask the person whose name is on the label to lock them up or dispose of them properly if they’re no longer needed.